Kyoto Prize

 The Kyoto Prize (京都賞, Kyōto-shō) is Japan's highest private award for lifetime achievement in the arts and sciences.
-It is given not only to those that are top representatives of their own respective fields, but to "those who have contributed significantly to the scientific, cultural, and spiritual betterment of mankind".
-The Kyoto Prize was created in collaboration with the Nobel Foundation and is regarded by many as Japan's version of the Nobel Prize, representing one of the most prestigious awards available in fields that are not traditionally honored with a Nobel.
+It is given not only to those who are top representatives of their own respective fields, but to "those who have contributed significantly to the scientific, cultural, and spiritual betterment of mankind".
+The Kyoto Prize was established in 1984, and the laureates have been annually awarded since 1985.
+It is regarded by many as Japan's version of the Nobel Prize, representing one of the most prestigious awards available in fields that are not traditionally honored with a Nobel.

-The prizes are endowed with 100 million yen (roughly 800,000 USD) per category and have been awarded annually since 1985 by the Inamori Foundation, founded by Kazuo Inamori.
+The prizes are endowed with 100 million yen per category and have been awarded annually since 1985 by the Inamori Foundation, founded by Kazuo Inamori.
 The laureates are announced each June; the prize presentation ceremony and related events are held in Kyoto, Japan, each November.

 Categories and fields

-The Kyoto Prize consists of three different categories, each with 4 subfields.
+The Kyoto Prize consists of three different categories, each with four subfields.
 The subfields rotate every year to create a diverse group of Laureates.
 The categories and fields are: